younghhk/STAT_COMP/README.md

 **Time & Place** M/W 	3:00 PM - 4:20 PM.
 E109 Fee Hall.

 **Note:**  If you still have trouble creating pdf file using R markdown.
 Please read this tip (Thanks to Hongjie for figuring  this out!).
-*tinytex* is a custom LaTeX distribution based on TeX Live that is small in size but functions well in most cases, especially for R users.  *tinytex* is easier to install than miktek and works well with Rstudio.
+*tinytex* is a custom LaTeX distribution based on TeX Live that is small in size but functions well in most cases, especially for R users.  *tinytex* is easier to install than *miktex* and works well with Rstudio.
 More detail about tinytex can be found in: https://yihui.name/tinytex/

 ## Modules